RyotaMitaraiWeb/Flashcards-Service/README.md

 ### IsCreator
 This guard aborts requests from users that are not the creators of the given deck.

 This guard can be applied to any route with an ``id`` variable.
 The guard does not check if the JWT is valid and must be paired with ``IsLoggedIn`` to prevent errors.
 It does, however, check if the deck does not exist and will throw a 404 error instead of 403 in this case.

+### IsNotCreator
+This guard aborts requests from users that are the creators of the given deck.

+This guard can be applied to any route with an ``id`` variable.
+The guard does not check if the JWT is valid and must be paired with ``IsLoggedIn`` to prevent errors.
+It does, however, check if the deck does not exist and will throw a 404 error instead of 403 in this case.